 Contact: Jamie Forshey, Author

-A tech integrator’s avenue for disclosing classroom management tips, classroom and technology integration ideas, non-conformal teaching techniques, imaginative student project ideas, and loads of other tech stuff that both parents and teachers can use, whether at home or in school.
+A tech integrator’s avenue for disclosing classroom management tips, classroom and technology integration ideas, non-conformal teaching techniques, imaginative student project ideas, and loads of other tech resources that both parents and teachers can use, whether at home or in school.

 Contact: Matt Bergman, Author

-News and technology blog designed by a teacher based in Oslo, Norway.
+This news and technology blog designed by a teacher based in Oslo, Norway.
 The website combines a myriad of fantastic resources for getting more creative at drafting lesson plans, incorporating technology in the classroom, as well as improving teaching in general.

 Contact: Ann Michaelsen, Author